JAQuent/boundaryVR/analysis/memoryTask_batch3.md

 In another step, I tried to predict accuracy by including fixed effects for the absolute minimum, maximum and mean distance values of foil 1 (before cue/probe) and foil 2 (after cue/probe).
+In other words, for each trial I for instance used the minimum of both absolute distances.
 However as can you can see above, none significantly predicts accuracy.

 |             | Estimate |   SE |      Z |      P | Sig    |
 | ----------- | -------: | ---: | -----: | -----: | :----- |